Asad-K/DFM-Answer-Tool/README.md

 # DFM-Answer-Tool (http://www.drfrostmaths.com)
 **Depreciated and No longer maintained**

-Tool which answers Doctor Frost Maths questions
+A tool which answers Doctor Frost Maths questions
 Instructions on how to use the tool are specified within the tool

-bin -> contains standalone version of the tool, probably what your looking for
-src -> source code, probably what Dr Frost is looking for :)
+src -> source code